doitintl/intercloud-throughput/README.md

     * However, the number of VMs is as the number of regions.
 Tests are run between all reahe most efficent tests
     * Already-run test-pairs (as in `results.csv`) are not re-run.
     * Intraregion tests, where the source and destination were the same region, are omitted.

 * Options
     * You can specify exactly which region-pairs to test (source and destination datacenters, whether either can be in AWS or in GCP).
     * Other options limit the regions-pairs that may be tested, but do not specify the exact list.
 You can run this repeatedly, accumulating more data in `results.csv`.
         * You can limit the number of regions tested in a "batch"  (in parallel).
         * You can limit the number of such batches.
         * You can limit which cloud-pairs can be included (AWS to AWS, GCP to AWS, AWS to GCP, GCP to GCP)
         * You can limit the minimum, and maximum distance between source and destinationd datacenter, e.g. if you want to focus on long-distance networking.

 * Costs
-  * Ultracheap AWS T3 Nano and GCP E2 Micro VMs are used, for an average price of about 0.6 cents per VM per hour.
+    * Ultracheap are used, for an average price of about 0.8 cents per VM per hour.
-  * Since each stage is fully parallelized, even a full test takes under test minutes.
+    * Since each stage is fully parallelized, even a full test takes ten minutes.
-  * Thus, the total price for a full test run is under 25 cents.
+    * Thus, the total price for a full test run is around 10 cents.

 ## Output

 * By default, the output goes under directory `results`.
     * You can change this by setting env variable `PERFTEST_RESULTSDIR`
 * `results.csv`, which accumulates results.
 * Charts are output to `charts` in that directory.
 * For tracking progress
     * `attempted-tests.csv` lists attempted tests, even ones that then fail.
     * `failed-to-create-vm.csv` lists cases where a VM could not be created.
     * `failed-tests.csv` lists failed tests, whether because a VM could not be created or because a connection could not be made between VMs in the different regions.
     * `tests-per-regionpair.csv` tracks the number of tests per region pair (so we can see if there were repeats).

 ## Generating charts

 * Charts are generated automatically at the end of each test run, based on all data gathered in `results.csv`
 * Run `graph/plot_chart.py` (file is under `src`) to generate charts without a test run